UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 ```

 The `getPassword` method returns sensitive data that should never leak out of the application, but the programmer prints
 them to the `stdout`, which is a serious mistake.
-First, we will write a configuration that expresses the thought said,
+First, we write the corresponding configuration and save it to the
-and save it to the file `./.idea/utbot-taint-config.yaml`, from where the analyzer can read it.
+`./.idea/utbot-taint-config.yaml` file for the analyzer to read from.

 ```yaml
 sources: